Research Ethics for EuroPubHealth

 There are various types of research.
 You will need ethics approval for all research that involves human participants including secondary data.
-The forms for primary data collection and for the use of secondary data can be found in the box to the right.
+The forms for primary data collection and for the use of secondary data can be found in the downloads box.

-If your supervisor agrees that your proposed research does not require ethics review, you must complete, and both sign, the literature review student declaration which can be found in the box to the right.
+If your supervisor agrees that your proposed research does not require ethics review, you must complete, and both sign, the literature review student declaration which can be found in the downloads box.
 This must be included in the appendices for your dissertation.

 Your research will involve only existing data.
-Applications involving the use of secondary data require submission via the secondary data student declaration form which can be found in the box to the right.
+Applications involving the use of secondary data require submission via the secondary data student declaration form which can be found in the downloads box.

 Primary Data Collection

-If you are doing primary research, which is research involving interviews or questionnaires, you need to complete the application form in the box to the right.
+If you are doing primary research, which is research involving interviews or questionnaires, you need to complete the application form in the downloads box.